-Be sure your pension beneficiaries are correct.
+Be sure your pension beneficiaries are correctly recorded.
 Often, death, divorce, remarriage, etc. take place without your pension system being informed.
 When you have a change in beneficiaries, let the pension system know immediately.

-NOTE: There is a substantial difference in benefits for dependent and non-dependent beneficiaries.
+Take note: There is a substantial difference in benefits for dependent and non-dependent beneficiaries.